dmbarbour/wikilon/docs/Runtime.md

         \ word          =>      word \      (if not linked)
                         =>      \ word-def  (if linked)

 The cursor here is indicated by the `\` character.
 It moves left to right through the program, leaving evaluated code in its wake.
-It moves left for application.
-After we finish evaluation, we'll go back and evaluate any functions that have not been hit.
+Specializations may exist, e.g. for `i` or `a d` or `z` to support tail-calls.
+After we finish evaluation, we'll go back and evaluate blocks remaining in the output.
 It would be useful to track some metadata indicating which values have been evaluated already.

-The runtime representation of this cursor might use a Huet zipper or gap buffer of some sort.
-We'll only have one cursor per program, modulo parallel evaluation of values or words.
+The runtime representation of this cursor could use a Huet zipper or a gap buffer of some sort.
+I imagine I'll only have one cursor by default, modulo parallel evaluation.
+Parallelism will be focused on the block values - I likely won't use parallelism by default, excepting potentially for final output values.

 ## Program Representation

-Words should be interned.
-The interned reference will include associative data: link metadata (arity, available outputs), link data (static link code if needed), possible JIT or accelerator references (with alternative for static type safe operation).
-Interning of words supports a lot of memoization and caching at that layer.

-Small natural numbers should also receive compact representation.

-Programs and blocks, at least during evaluation, will primarily be represented by simple linked lists.
-The primary motivation for this is *simplicity*.
-I've considered representations involving lists of array fragments with logical split/inline actions.
-But they add a lot of complexity for marginal benefits.
-Linked lists can get us up and running quickly, and are simple enough for JIT code to work with easily.
-Performance will be the job of JIT.

-Constant space traversal requires all the linked lists terminate in
+Words, small constants, etc. will be interned.
+Programs will be represented as a linked list of words and programs.
+For now, I'll keep it simple and make it work.

+A viable alternative to linked lists is a chunked array list with logical inlining and blank spaces to logically shrink.
+Logical inlining and blanks complicate interpreter logic, but improve memory locality, copy, and memory management.
+This might be worth pursuing once the basic link list approach is implemented.

 ## Bit Level Representations